phantomdoescode/Pokemmunity/README.md

 - Footer elements added in all HTML files.
 - Linked all the links to a website.
 - All JS Features finished.

+### October 18, 2025
+- From debugmenu.html to index.html.
+- CSS Updated.
+- Website published on Github.
+- Improvements for the next following days.